Japanese Candle Stick Chart Reading Introduction Tutorial

 Candlestick roots originate from Japan where it was a part of technical analysis of the merchants trading rice in the 17th century.
 It is believed that a well-known rice trader named Munehisa Homma, belonging to Sakata was the first to develop candlesticks.
 Though its present form was conceived by Charles Dow of the US in 1900, most of its guiding principles remain the same.

-A candlestick may be defined as a form of a price chart that is used for technical analysis of a particular security.
-It shows the opening and closing prices as well as the highest and the lowest prices of a stock for a given period.
+A candlestick may be defined as a form of a price chart used for technical analysis of a particular security.
+It shows the opening and closing prices and the highest and the lowest prices of a stock for a given period.
 The fat and wide part of the candlestick is known as the real body.
-It compares its closing price with the opening price thereby indicating whether the stock closed higher or lower than the actual opening price.
+It compares its closing price with the opening price, indicating whether the stock closed higher or lower than the actual price.
 Take a look at the picture below taken from Wikipedia.

 Japanese Candlestick Diagram Example